Welcome to NAM!

 - promoting the mathematical development of all underrepresented minorities.

-NAM was founded in 1969; in 2019, we will celebrate our 50th anniversary.
+NAM was founded in 1969; in 2019, we celebrated our 50th anniversary.
 The mission and associated purposes lead to the following specific major goals of NAM.

 - To engage in activities, projects, programs, conferences, workshops, seminars, etc. which are designed to inspire, motivate, promote, and assist persons of all ages to seek, embark or maintain an active interest/career affinity in some area(s) of the mathematical sciences.